How to Make Peanut Butter

 Sometimes the simplest things can bring the most satisfaction.

 Peanut butter is such a basic pantry staple, it never occurred to me to make my own.
 It's already such a simple food, and easy to just toss a few jars into the cart when shopping.
 I decided to try making it from scratch when I became serious about eliminating high fructose corn syrup from my family's diet.
-There are many debates regarding HFCS; some studies indicate that the body does not process it any differently than regular sugars, while others say it could be linked to the sharp rise of type 2 diabetes in America.
-As there is no truly conclusive evidence for either argument, I stick to my usual reasons: if it isn't found in nature and/or is created in a laboratory, than I don't want to eat it.
+There are many debates regarding HFCS; some studies indicate that the body does not process it any differently than regular sugars while others say it could be linked to the sharp rise of type 2 diabetes in America.
+As there is no truly conclusive evidence for either argument, I stick to my usual reasons: if it isn't found in nature and/or is created in a laboratory, then I don't want to eat it.

 Homemade peanut butter is in a category all its own.
 Thick, smoky, and surprisingly bright flavors make each jar feel like a gourmet treat.
 The deceptively simple ingredients practically beg you to give it a try.
-Just peanuts, oil and salt!
+Just peanuts, oil, and salt!
 If you're feeling fancy, you can also drizzle in some of your favorite honey.
 (I love it both ways, though I have found that if your peanuts are roasted just right, you don't really need the honey.)
 For a crazy twist, try a drizzle of melted chocolate, a sprinkle of ground cinnamon, or even a dash of smoked paprika.
 That boring peanut butter and jelly sandwich never looked so good.
-Let's dig in an learn how to make peanut butter today!
+Let's dig in and learn how to make peanut butter today!

 Home Made Peanut Butter

 Makes about 2 ½ cups

 - 1 lb raw shelled Peanuts (Where to Buy)

 - 1-2 tablespoons Oil (melted coconut oil, extra virgin olive oil, peanut oil, etc) (Where to Buy)